A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 Let $F$ be a set of $n$ $\alpha$-fat objects in $\Reals^d$ for some constant $\alpha>0$, and let $\iG{F}=(F,E)$ be the intersection graph induced by~$F$.
 We say that a subset $F_\sep\subseteq F$ is a \emph{$\beta$-balanced separator} for $\iG{F}$ if $F\setminus F_\sep$ can be partitioned into two subsets $F_1$ and $F_2$ with no edges between them and with $\max(|F_1|,|F_2|)\leq \beta n$.
 For a given decomposition $\cC(F_\sep)$ of $F_\sep$ into cliques and a given weight function $\gamma$ we define the \emph{weight} of~$F_\sep$, denoted by $\weight(F_\sep)$, as $\weight(F_\sep) := \sum_{C\in \cC(F_\sep)} \gamma(|C|)$.
 Next we prove that $\iG{F}$ admits a balanced separator of weight~$O(n^{1-1/d})$ for any cost function $\gamma(t) = O(t^{1-1/d-\eps})$ with $\eps>0$.
 Our approach borrows ideas from Har-Peled and Quanrud~\cite{hpq-aapeldg-15}, who show the existence of small separators for low-density sets of objects, although our arguments are significantly more involved.

 \paragraph*{Step~1: Finding candidate separators.} Let $H_0$ be a minimum-size hypercube containing at least $n/(6^d+1)$ objects from $F$, and assume without loss of generality that $H_0$ is the unit hypercube centered at the origin.
 Let $H_1,\ldots,H_{m}$ be a collection of $m:=n^{1/d}$ hypercubes, all centered at the origin, where $H_i$ has edge length $1+\frac{2i}{m}$.
-Note that the largest hypercube, $H_m$, has edge length~3, and that the distance between consecutive hypercubes $H_i$ and $H_{i+1}$ is $1/n^{1/d}$.
+Note that the largest hypercube, $H_m$, has edge length~3, and that the distance between the corresponding faces of consecutive hypercubes $H_i$ and $H_{i+1}$ is $1/n^{1/d}$.

-Each hypercube~$H_i$ induces a partition of $F$ into three subsets: a subset~$F_{\myin}(H_i)$ containing all objects that lie completely in the interior of~$H_i$, a subset~$F_{\bd}(H_i)$ containing all objects that intersect the boundary $\bd H_i$ of~$H_i$, and a subset~$F_{\myout}(H_i)$ containing all objects that lie completely in the exterior of~$H_i$.
+Each hypercube~$H_i$ induces a partition of $F$ into three subsets: a subset~$F_{\myin}(H_i)$ containing all objects whose convex hull lies completely in the interior of~$H_i$, a subset~$F_{\bd}(H_i)$ containing all objects whose convex hull intersects the boundary $\bd H_i$ of~$H_i$, and a subset~$F_{\myout}(H_i)$ containing all objects whose convex hull lies completely in the exterior of~$H_i$.
 Obviously an object from $F_{\myin}(H_i)$ cannot intersect an object from $F_{\myout}(H_i)$, and so $F_{\bd}(H_i)$ defines a separator in a natural way.
+(Note that disconnected objects could lie partly inside $H_i$ and partly outside $H_i$ without intersecting $\bd H_i$.
+This is the reason why we define the sets $F_{\myout}(H_i)$, $F_{\bd}(H_i)$, and $F_{\myin}(H_i)$ with respect to the convex hulls of the objects.
+If each object is connected, we can also define these sets with respect to the objects themselves.)
 It will be convenient to add some more objects to these separators, as follows.
 We call an object \emph{large} when its diameter is at least~$1/4$, and \emph{small} otherwise.
 We will add all large objects that intersect~$H_m$ to our separators.
 Thus our candidate separators are the sets $F_{\sep}(H_i) := F_{\bd}(H_i) \cup F_\mylarge$, where $F_{\mylarge}$ is the set of all large objects intersecting~$H_m$.
 We show that our candidate separators are balanced: \begin{lemma} For any $0\leq i\leq m$ we have

 \end{lemma} \begin{proof} Consider a hypercube~$H_i$.
 Because $H_0$ contains at least $n/(6^d+1)$ objects from $F$, we immediately obtain